Private industry leads America's first Moon landing since Apollo

 China has successfully landed three times over the past decade, while India was the most recent to achieve the feat on its second attempt, last year.

-Now, the United States is turning to the commercial sector in an effort to stimulate a broader lunar economy and ship its own hardware at a fraction of the cost, under the Commercial Lunar Payload Services (CLPS) program.
+Now, the United States is turning to the commercial sector to stimulate a broader lunar economy and ship its hardware at a fraction of the cost, under the Commercial Lunar Payload Services (CLPS) program.

 A challenging task

-"We think that it's going to allow... more cost-effective and more rapidly accomplished trips to the lunar surface to prepare for Artemis," said NASA's Joel Kearns, deputy associate administrator for exploration.
+"We think that it's going to allow... more cost-effective and more rapidly accomplished trips to the lunar surface to prepare for Artemis," said Joel Kearns, the US space agency's deputy associate administrator for exploration.

 Artemis is the NASA-led program to return astronauts to the Moon later this decade, in preparation for future missions to Mars.

-Controlled touchdown on the Moon is a challenging undertaking, with roughly half of all attempts ending in failure.
+Controlled touchdown on the Moon is a challenging undertaking, with roughly half of all attempts failing.
 Absent an atmosphere that would allow the use of parachutes, a spacecraft must navigate through treacherous terrain using only its thrusters to slow descent.

 Private missions by Israel and Japan, as well as a recent attempt by the Russian space agency, have all failed - though the Japanese Space Agency is targeting mid-January for the touchdown of its SLIM lander launched last September.